Coronavirus (COVID-19): travelling to Northern Ireland from a red list country

 Passenger locator form

-You must fill in and submit a UK passenger locator form, either on arrival, or in the 48 hours prior to your arrival in Northern Ireland (or your first point of entry into the UK or Republic of Ireland, if not direct into Northern Ireland) that includes:
+You must fill in and submit a UK passenger locator form in the 48 hours prior to your arrival in Northern Ireland (or your first point of entry into the UK or Republic of Ireland, if not direct into Northern Ireland) that includes:

 - details of your journey